 CAUSE OF ACTION: Widow brought suit against Enron Operations Corp.(EOC) and others after the welding torch her husband was using cut into a drum that may have contained methanol or methanol vapors and the drum exploded.
 It is uncertain at this time whether or not the methanol was manufactured by an Enron company, but we are investigating.
 EOC was joined in the suit when one of the Defendant companies tendered an EOC Material Safety Data Sheet for methanol at a deposition.
 Plaintiff alleges that the fatal accident occurred as a result of the joint and several negligence of the Defendants and further asserts strict product liability.

 STATUS: We filed an answer denying any responsibility in the suit.
 The trial date is July 23, 2001.
+Our Motion for Summary Judgment was granted on 5/25.
+The parties have 35 days to file an appeal.

 ENRON LIQUIDS PIPELINE COMPANY